MishaMashinaMM/mm-paginator/README.md

 # 6. Final notes

+## Licence

-- You can use this component and its code freely, with or without changes, and as you see fit.
+You can use this component and its code freely, with or without changes, and as you see fit.

-- While this component is too simple to offer any room for errors/bugs, the responsibility for the effects of using it _(modified or not)_ rests solely on you and not on the author.
+While this component is too simple to offer any room for errors/bugs, the responsibility for the effects of using it _(modified or not)_ rests solely on you and not on the author.

+## A word on docs

-- The code is _heavily_ commented.
+The code is _heavily_ commented.
 Feel free to delete the stuff, modify it, or just laugh at the author's obsession with documenting it all.

 ---